 Rarely can there have been a country so in thrall to tobacco as Indonesia.
-Indeed, even the most cursory glance will reveal a symbiotic link betwixt leaf and nation; every facet of existence is in some way informed by the smoking of cigarettes.
-Enjoy a kopi susu or percedel in some roadside joint, or savour the sambal, or take a bus journey… everywhere, everything and everywhen will there be the pungent aroma of nicotine.
+Indeed, even the most cursory glance reveals a symbiotic link ‘twixt leaf and nation: the smoking of cigarettes informs every facet of existence is in some way.
+Enjoy a kopi susu or percedel in some roadside joint, or savour the sambal in a warung, or take a bus journey across the wilds of Sumatra; everywhere, everything and everywhen will there exist the pungent aroma of nicotine.

 The most notorious brand, of course, is the ubiquitous kretek.
-Ostensibly a clove cigarette, its reach extends far further than mere smoking.
-Kretek, as typified by Sampoerna et al, exists as an icon, or a totem, a cultural signifier every bit as redolent of Indonesia as the dragons of Komodo, the stupas of Borobudur or the volcanic folklore of ancient Kelimutu.
-Its sweet aroma and iconic crackle stimulate the sense and massage the synapses in a way few other materials can.
-So much so, in fact, that the slightest aroma engenders the creation of a minute Indonesian facsimile, its millennia of culture, history and conflict forming and evaporating as the smoke catches in the wind and floats away into eternity.
+Ostensibly a clove cigarette, its reach extends far further than a mere vessel of smoking.
+No; Kretek, as typified by Sampoerna et al., exists as an icon or a totem, a cultural signifier every bit as redolent of Indonesia as the dragons of Komodo, the stupas of Borobudur or the volcanic folklore of ancient Kelimutu.
+Its sweet odour and iconic crackle stimulate the senses, massage the synapses and create a liminal bond in a way few other substances can.
+So much so that the slightest aroma engenders the creation of a minute Indonesian facsimile, gathering together millennia of culture, history and conflict into a single action which forms and evaporates as the smoke catches in the wind and floats away into eternity.